u-nik/docker-php/README.md

 remote host address with `PHP_XDEBUG_REMOTE_HOST=your-host-ip` and the session id key `PHP_XDEBUG_IDEKEY=your-idekey`

+### PhpStorm Settings
+You have to create a run configuration with the name `docker` to get an debug session running.

 ## Override PHP ini settings
 You can override every available php.ini setting with environment variables.
 Each env var starts with `PHP_INI_*` followed by the